Code-Institute-Submissions/SaraSanchezz-1MilestoneProject/README.md

 ## Deployment ##

-This project was entirely built in Gitpod and deployed in GitHub,
+This project was entirely built in Gitpod and deployed in GitHub.

 Deployment steps: